AY2324S2-CS2103T-T17-4/tp/docs/UserGuide.md

 - **Q: Do I need to provide all the details of an employee when creating the contact?**
     - A: No, optional details do not need to be added and can be edited into the contact later on if required.
 Refer to the add contact feature to view which details are compulsory and optional.

+- **Q: Can I modify the hours worked of my staff?**
+    - A: Currently, the hours worked by an employee are calculated based on the schedule.
+In future updates, we will add a feature to allow users to modify the hours worked by an employee, you can see more in [Planned Enhancements](#Planned-Enhancements).

 <div style="page-break-after: always;"></div>